 You check the items you're trying to load into it.
 Nothing.
 Empty.
 Maybe even nil.
 An error perhaps shows up in the console if you handled it right.
 But that's all there is.

 You put a breakpoint in your network layer.
 Run it again.
 It stops.
 The call itself has succeeded.
 Still, nothing shows up.

 The first few times, you tried setting up a breakpoint, or perhaps a

 Well, no more!
 Today, I shall grant you the awesome power of

 Data printing!
 Set your breakpoint, and when you reach it and the debugger pauses, write down this magical incantation in the console:

 You could also set it as the breakpoint's command, but it has been a hit & miss for me so far, and breakpoint commands appear to somehow be quite slow to execute.

 Yes, that's it.
 That's all there is to it.
 Thank you, StackOverflow.
-Now, combine it with this glorious debugging trick from Natasha The Robot, and you're set to go and fight off those villainous obscure bugs!
+Now, combine it with this glorious debugging trick from Natasha The Robot (via The Wayback Machine, since the original link is down), and you're set to go and fight off those villainous obscure bugs!
 And if you want to take it even further, here's how to create an alias for printing dictionaries as formated json.

 If you have any feedback, question, or a differing opinion on how it should be, please feel free to let me know on Twitter!